0xAX/asm/content/asm_5.md

 Now let's go through the macro definitions and see how they work.
 A macro definition starts from the `%macro` directive, followed by the macro’s name and the number of input parameters it expects.
 For example, our `PRINT` macro expects two arguments:

-- The reference to the string that is going to be printed
+- The reference to the string that we want to print
 - The length of this string

 The `EXIT` macro expects only one input argument - exit code.